I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_setpointershape.md

 </tr>
 </table>

-`VidPnSourceId`

-[in] The zero-based identification number of the video present source in a path of a video present network (VidPN) topology that the mouse pointer is located in.

-`Width`

-[in] The width of the mouse pointer, in pixels.

 `XHot`

 [in] The column, in pixels, that the mouse pointer is located on from the top left of the bitmap that <b>pPixels</b> points to.